 These notes serve as a way for readers to wrap their heads around the submissions and as a jumping-off point for discussion, as well as providing something concrete for the writers to return to when they dive into revision.

-At the end of the night, we finish up with any general news that we didn’t talk about at the beginning.
+At the end of the night, we finish up with any general news.
 This can include contests we’ve found, submissions we’ve made to publications, things we’d like to share, whatever sparks our interest.
-We also talk about who will submit the next published work, and any changes to our meeting schedule or this blog.

 Consideration for Membership: Prerequisites